-Join Timothy Pintello for an in-depth discussion in this video Adding domain controllers to a domain, part of Installing, Configuring, and Administering Active Directory.
+Join Timothy Pintello for an in-depth discussion in this video Adding domain controllers to a domain, part of Windows Server 2012: Install, Configure, and Administer Active Directory.

 - Now we've talked about domain controllers,…let's talk about adding domain controllers to a domain.…The first thing you need to do…is run the Active Directory Domain Services role.…Once the Active Directory Domain Services role has been run,…it will automatically bring up the Active Directory…Domain Services Configuration Wizard.…A couple of things to consider…when installing Active Directory onto a domain controller…is that first you need to use a static IP address…for all servers that operate as domain controllers.…